Apogee-Ind/spacepy/README.md

 3. Analysis of spacecraft subsystems including electrical, propulsion, thermal, and attitude control over a given trajectory.

 # Installation and Use
 I have not yet implemented the `setup.py` file for spacepy.
-Spacepy is designed to work inside an Anaconda environment, as it requires many of the scientific packages contained including `numpy`, `scipy`, and `matplotlib`.
+Spacepy is designed to work inside an Anaconda environment, as it requires many of the scientific packages contained including `numpy`, `scipy`, `matplotlib`, and `numba`.
 In addition, I am using the latest available versions of these packages during development.
 Spacepy also requires the package `spiceypy`, which can be installed on conda as follows:

 `conda config --add conda-forge`